-- a) It incentivises councils to do as little as possible and to prioritise cost over innovation and delivering best-practice services. - b) It poses a significant barrier to delivery of council targets and the WaSM targets, and the services required to achieve those. - c) The proposed peg of 1.1% may be calculated based upon flawed data.
-The calculation also uses historical data rather than forward projections to reflect future needs. - d) It increases risk to the successful roll-out of new services such as food organics and garden organics (FOGO), which the EPA has mandated by 2030.
-SSROC's 2021 regional FOGO/FO feasibility study indicates that introducing FOGO will cost on average \$15.54 million per council in year 1, or an 8% increase in the cost of providing red-lidded and green-lidded bin services.
-The EPA's Organics Collection Grant program offers on average \$0.76 million per council if the total \$65 million available is divided equally between all councils that have not yet adopted FOGO.
+- a) It will incentivise councils to restrict domestic waste services to minimum requirements and to prioritise cost over innovation and delivering best-practice services. - b) It poses a significant barrier to delivery of council targets and the WaSM targets, and the services required to achieve those. - c) The peg of 1.1% may be calculated based upon flawed data.
+The calculation also uses historical data rather than forward projections to reflect future needs.
+We note that the peg of 1.1% is not based on an agreed Waste Cost Index, furthermore, there has been no consultation on the development of an index. - d) It increases risk to the successful roll-out of new services such as food organics and garden organics (FOGO), which the EPA has mandated by 2030.
+The South Sydney Region of Councils (SSROC) 2021 regional Food Organics, Garden Organics (FOGO/FO) feasibility study indicates that introducing FOGO will cost on average \$15.54 million per council in year 1, or an 8% increase in the cost of providing red-lidded and green-lidded bin services.
+The EPA's Organics Collection Grant program offers on average \$0.76 million per council if we assume the total \$65 million available is divided equally between all councils that have not yet adopted FOGO.
 Therefore, introducing FOGO will require councils without a sufficient waste reserve to raise DWM charges well above 1.1%. - e) As the peg uses historical data, it does not reflect the real costs being faced by councils in the coming year.
-For example, the 1.1% waste peg proposed for 2022-23 does not reflect an increasing CPI currently running at around 5%, real council award costs increases of 2% for next year and the dramatically increased prices of fuel.
-Being named by IPART in an annual report for inevitably raising the DWM charge above the peg or applying for a time-consuming special rate variation to avoid this just to introduce an EPA-mandated service such as FOGO risks a community and media backlash.
-This may also undercut establishing social license for a new service, increase planning time and create delays in service introduction. - f) The peg further entrenches the gap between councils with relatively low DWM charges and councils with relatively high DWM charges, allowing the latter to continue levying high charges and increasing these at a higher annual increment than councils with lower DWM charges. - g) As more councils inevitably exceed the voluntary peg, pressure will build on IPART to make the voluntary peg mandatory.
+For example, the 1.1% waste peg proposed for 2022-23 does not reflect an increasing CPI currently at around 4%.